sixsigmadan/assignments/assignment -4.1.md

 		return self::TELNET_OK;
 	}
 ```
-//appropriate use of tabs
+//appropriate use of tabs \n
-//Good use of new lines
+//Good use of new lines \n
-//Good use of spaces
+//Good use of spaces  \n